DQL Definition¶

 1 | start_time |

-No | Start time of the time filter | 1672502400000 / 1672502400 |
+No | Start time of time filter | 1672502400000 / 1672502400 |

 2 | end_time |

-No | End time of the time filter | 1672588800000 / 1672588800 |
+No | End time of time filter | 1672588800000 / 1672588800 |

 3 | interval |

-No | Time aggregation period, generally needs to be used in conjunction with aggregation or rolling aggregation, supports s , m , h , d and other time units, can be combined |
+No | Time aggregation period, generally needs to be used with aggregation or rolling aggregation, supports s , m , h , d and other time units, can be combined |

-1s /1m /1h etc. |
+1s /1m /1h etc |

 4 | rollup |